You're invited to take a step back in time and explore the southern areas

 ________________________________________________________________________________ *Visit Us onFacebook

 Our membership year runs from July 1 to June 30.
-A list of the current members can be viewed in the November 2014 newsletter in the Museum News column.
+A list of the current Business memberships can be viewed in the Summer 2015 newsletter (insert) found in the Museum News column on this page along with other membership information.
 If you have questions about your membership or if you'd like to become a member, click here to view our Information page.

-Museum Tours: If you'd like to schedule a tour, please visit our Information page for contact information.
+Museum Tours: If you'd like to schedule a tour for your students or other groups, please visit our Information page for contact information.

 Exhibits Do you know where the first school in the Cable